hylimo/hylimo/website/docs/sequence.md

 - 1: optional callback function to execute within this activation.
 After execution, deactivate is called automatically
 - `at`: the absolute y position where to activate.
 If set, takes priority over 'after'
 - `after`: the relative y offset from the current position.
 Only used if 'at' is not set
-- `defaultMargin`: the default margin to use if neither 'at' nor 'after' is set.
-Defaults to config.activateDistance
-- `xShift`: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same instance.
+- `xShift`: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same participant.
 Defaults to `activityShift`

-**returns**: the created indicator
+**returns**: The created activity indicator

 ### actor